Linear response study of collisionless spin drag: Microscopic description of the collisionless drag from linear response theory

 where we used the fact that the density sum rule is exhausted by single particle excitations in the low $\mathbf{q}$ limit, namely:

-Finally making use of the last equality in Eq. (\ref{eq:sum_rule}):
+Finally making use of the last equality in Eq.~(\ref{eq:m1s}):

 The superscript $(s.p.)$ indicates the fact that we are accounting for contributions to $M_{1,s}$ coming only from single particle excitations.
+Eq.~(\ref{eq:dragsumrule}) expresses a crucial result for a two species superfluid: in the low $\mathbf{q}$ limit the single particle contribution to $M_{1,s}$ is reduced from the value predicted by the f-sum rule by a factor proportional to the drag ${\rho_{AB}}$, which accounts for multiparticle excitations.
+In a single component superfluid this contribution is absent and the response of the system in the static, long wavelength limit is accounted for by single particle excitations only.

-Thus if we know the value of the drag we can compute the single particle contribution to the first moment of the spin operator using equations (\ref{eq:dragsumrule}) and (\ref{eq:multimagnon}), as we will do in section \ref{sec:sound}.
+By computing the single particle contribution to the first moment of the spin operator, using Eq.~(\ref{eq:dragsumrule}), we are able to estimate the frequency of collective spin excitations, as we will do in subsec.~\ref{sec:sound}, and show how the drag influences them.

 The presence of a finite drag $\rho_{AB}$ implies that the low energy, long wavelength quantum hydrodynamic Hamiltonian for two superfluids contains off-diagonal superfluid densities (see, e.g., \cite{NesRec}):